ahuruFoundation/ahuruFoundation.github.io/PRIVACYPOLICY.md

 ---
-title: Another page
+title: privacy policy page
-description: This is just another page
+description: This is the Privacy Page.
 ---

-## Welcome to another page
+## Privacy Policy

 _yay_

 [back](./)

-## Policy